 Last but not the least; do not leave the room without thanking the interviewer(s) for giving you his/her/their time.

-If you don’t know how to answer a particular question, do not right away answer with an “I don’t know”.
+A regular occurrence at an interview is the panel asking you a question you don’t know the answer to or are not confident enough to answer.
+In these cases, never say you do not know the answer.
 Instead borrow some time from the interviewer to work out an answer using the two techniques mentioned here: How To Respond To Questions You Don’t Know The Answer To.

 Most importantly remain calm, composed, and confident in your preparation and efforts!